 - Enter your credentials and look for improvements.

-Time, date and region are frequently overlooked, even though they play an important role in the Windows Store Your task here is t0 make sure that:
+Time, date and region are frequently overlooked, even though they play an important role in the Microsoft Store Your task here is t0 make sure that:

 - Time and Date are properly set.